 Underwater model on moving trolley and wires.

-Running the Straights of Gibralter with the smallest model.
+Running the Straights of Gibraltar with the smallest model.
 This scene is much darker in the movie.

 Some of the miniatures and sets from the film are on display at Bavaria Studios in Munich Germany.